 This deliverable summarizes the work conducted in WP6 of the ASAP FP7 project.
-In the first 18 months, this work has focused on methods to collect, represent and visualize structured as well as unstructured data, to be linked together via the ASAP dashboard.
+In the first 30 months, this work has focused on methods to collect, represent and visualize structured as well as unstructured data, to be linked together via the ASAP dashboard.
 This included the development of an open API and a corresponding indexer, as well as visual analytics components for the rapid rendering of complex datasets using visual cues (e.g., color coding) to show metadata attributes, and interactive mechanisms to select appropriate timescales.
-These components include (i) a charting module with adaptive tooltips and context menus that offer actions and settings based on the sequence of user actions, providing a user-friendly way to trigger on-the-fly query refinements; and (ii) a geographic map module with custom base layers, choropleth functionality, and customizable data manipulation options.
+These components include (i) a charting module with adaptive tooltips and context menus that offer actions and settings based on the sequence of user actions, providing a user-friendly way to trigger on-the-fly query refinements; and (ii) a geographic map, where T6.2 added custom base layers by generating raster image tiles, serving them as MBTiles, and customizing the MBTiles according to the use case requirements.
+To render statistical data on top of the geographic map, T6.2 developed two distinct features: (ii.a) a choropleth display in conjunction with reverse geocoding on the country level to provide additional data highlighting features, especially in regards to structured datasets; (ii.b) circular markers to compare multiple datasets, e.g., phone calls and the regional distribution of social media coverage.
+Both features allow incremental real-time updates, triggered by user input or other external events - e.g., new content being added to the knowledge repository.
+For rapid prototyping and easy integration with other system components, the concept of visualization containers was implemented.
+The containers offer the module's full functionality including data acquisition, transformation and visualization (for follow-up exploitation efforts, this would enable a Container-as-a-Service model in addition to the previously envisioned Visualizationas-a-Service approach).
+Additionally, the geographic map supports vector tiles and advanced real-time features to compare multiple datasets.
+Finally, the geographic map was released as an open source project.

 The open API allows integrating the WP6 visualization engine with the components developed in other WPs, and rendering multi-source data for the use case applications.
-To set the stage for a seamless integration, Appendix C of the this deliverable contains the preliminary specification of the API, building upon the Year 1 work on processing statistical data.
-It will allow connecting the data streams to either individual visualizations, or to the entire ASAP dashboard.
+To set the stage for a seamless integration, Appendix C of this deliverable contains the updated specification of the API, building upon the Year 1 work on processing statistical data.
+It allows connecting the data streams to either individual visualizations, or to the entire ASAP dashboard.